willsigmon/songboard/docs/gumroad-setup.md

 ### Suggested description
 ```
 Songboard keeps every music link you copy ready for everyone.
-Grab a track from Spotify or Apple Music and your clipboard refreshes with a universal Song.link share—perfect for texts, socials, and anywhere your listeners live.
+Grab a track from Spotify, Apple Music, YouTube, Tidal, Amazon Music, Deezer, SoundCloud, or Bandcamp and your clipboard refreshes with a universal Song.link share—perfect for texts, socials, and anywhere your listeners live.

 What’s inside:
 - Songboard clipboard watcher for macOS (Python 3)